masato-ha/nagoyafremasite_68b/README.md

 ### Association

-belongs_to :like
 belongs_to :category
 belongs_to :brand
 has_many :images
+belongs_to :user, through:comments
-has_many :users, through:comments
+has_many :items

 ## credit-cardsテーブル